FrancescoPetri/Topology_COVID/README.md

 We provide two different Jupyter notebooks, that can be easily open using GoogleColab

- - Non_markov_SIR_covid.ipynb - This notebook refers to "BEYOND COVID-19 PANDEMIC: TOPOLOGY-AWARE OPTIMIZATION OF VACCINATION STRATEGY FOR MINIMIZING VIRUS SPREADING"
+ - Non_markov_SIR_covid.ipynb - This notebook refers to "BEYOND COVID-19 PANDEMIC: TOPOLOGY-AWARE OPTIMIZATION OF VACCINATION STRATEGY FOR MINIMIZING VIRUS SPREADING".
+It carries simulations with a fixed recovery rate of 14 days, with the possibility to modify both newtork topology and simulation parameters.